dan-danache/hubitat/ikea-zigbee-drivers/README.md

 ### Device Pairing
-1. Find the small reset hole (between the On/Off button and the LED light) and make sure you have at hand a pin or pencil that can fit the reset hole
+1. Find the small reset hole (between the On/Off button and the LED light) and make sure you have at hand a pin or pencil that can fit the reset hole.
-1. If the device is already plugged in, take it out for 20 seconds (power-cycle); do this before each pair attempt
+1. If the device is already plugged in, take it out for 20 seconds (power-cycle); do this before each pair attempt.
-1. Plug the device in an outlet
+1. Plug the device in an outlet.
-1. In the Hubitat interface, go to "Devices", click "Add Device" in the top right, click "Zigbee", then click "Start Zigbee pairing"
+1. In the Hubitat interface, go to "Devices", click "Add Device" in the top right, click "Zigbee", then click "Start Zigbee pairing".
-1. Insert the pin into the reset hole and press it for at least 5 seconds; upon release, the LED light will start blinking
+1. Insert the pin into the reset hole and press it for at least 5 seconds; upon release, the LED light will start blinking.
-1. Return to the pairing page and give your device a name and assign it to a room (optional)
+1. Return to the pairing page and give your device a name and assign it to a room.
 1. That's it, Have fun!